timvisee/ffsend/ROADMAP.md

 people.

 Features:
+- A `defaults` command to list defaults such as the host URL and history file
+- Make use of stdout and stderr consistent
 - Allow file/directory archiving on upload
 - Allow unarchiving on download
 - Use clipboard through `xclip` on Linux if available for persistence
 - Allow environment variable settings using `Arg.env(NAME)`
 - Write complete README
+- Polish command outputs, make it consistent (format, color)
 - Automated releases through CI
 - Release binaries on GitHub
 - Ubuntu PPA package